-- Nicotine (from smoking) is a stimulant, and it would help not to smoke.
+- Nicotine (from smoking) is a stimulant, so it would help not to smoke.

 Street drugs (for example, ecstasy, cocaine, cannabis and amfetamines) can affect sleep.

 Some medicines sometimes interfere with sleep.
-For example, 'water tablets' (diuretics), some antidepressants, steroids, beta-blockers, some slimming tablets, painkillers containing caffeine, and some cold remedies containing pseudoephedrine.
+For example, 'water tablets' (diuretics), some antidepressants, steroids, beta-blockers, painkillers containing caffeine, and some cold remedies containing pseudoephedrine.
 Also, if you suddenly stop taking regular sleeping tablets or other sedative medicines, this can cause rebound poor sleep.

 Some people just need less sleep than others.
 If your sleep pattern has not changed, and you do not feel sleepy during the day, you are probably getting enough sleep.
 Older people and people who do little exercise tend to need less sleep.
 Some people think they should be able to nap during the day - and sleep eight hours at night!